shudnal/Randy_Vapok_ValheimMods/EpicLoot/README.md

 ## Installation

 Copy the contents of "plugins" to a new folder called "EpicLoot" in your BepInEx/plugins directory (on both clients and dedicated servers).
-Currently all main mod json files must be contained in the same folder as the EpicLoot.dll file.
 When using a thunderstore mod manager these files should be placed in the correct directory for you.

 ## Cheats